Check out this article on how to take a good trophy photo.

 Keep in mind that you’re trying to tell the story of the hunt with your trophy photograph.
 Especially if the hunt would not have been successful without the efforts of someone other than the hunter, like the dog in the photo below (who was essential in recovering the impala), make sure you include that member of the team in the trophy photo.

 I know that it all sounds really complicated and difficult.
 Luckily, taking a good trophy photograph is just like anything else: the more you do it, the easier it gets.
 Take a critical look at some of your recent trophy photos and choose one or two things to improve on next time you go hunting.
-I guarantee that down the road, you that you will appreciate taking a little bit of extra time to take some high quality trophy photos.
+I guarantee that down the road (especially on something like an African safari hunt for plains game or even cape buffalo), you that you will appreciate taking a little bit of extra time to take some high quality trophy photos.

 While this article focuses on taking trophy photos after bagging your quarry, more and more hunters are interested in filming their hunt.
 Read the article below for some tips and tricks on filming your hunt.